On my way to Cuba, NM, the trail crossed a short stretch of desert, quickly returning to forested mountains.

 Passing several possible campsites which looked like they’d be quite problematic in the rain, I stopped at a campsite sufficiently above the creek shortly before 5.
 A bit of a short day, not quite 16 miles, this seemed the best place to stop given that the clouds seemed to be threatening rain, and I was near a water source.
 (If I continued, I’d also have a steep climb, which I’d rather do in the morning, rather than at the end of the day.)

 While I was cooking dinner, Cool Joe, and Yellow Card passed.
-Although they left before me, when wound up an hour and a half behind because (thanks to the vague trail directions), they got lost on their way out of Ghost Ranch.
+Although they left before me, they got lost on their way out of Ghost Ranch (thanks to the vague trail directions) and wound up an hour and a half behind.

 Tomorrow will hopefully be a long day; the further I can go, the sooner I can get into Cuba the day after.